cesanta/mongoose-os/README.md

 # Supported device architectures

-- Texas Instruments CC3200
+- Espressif ESP8266 (since ALPHA1)
-- NXP LPC18xx
+- Texas Instruments CC3200 (work in progress)
-- Espressif ESP8266
+- NXP LPC18xx (work in progress)
 - Many more will be added soon!

-# Smart.js firmware burning tool (stool)
+# Smart.js firmware burning tool (Flashnchips)

-For burning Smart.JS firmware to devices, we provide a `stool` utility.
+For burning Smart.JS firmware to devices, we provide a `Flashnchips` utility.
 Click on [releases](https://github.com/cesanta/smart.js/releases)
 link to download it.

-Stool utility also provides a serial console.
+Flashnchips utility also provides a serial console.
 After firmware is successfully loaded onto the device, a serial console shows JavaScript prompt where user can enter JavaScript commands.
 A prompt looks like this:

 ```
 smartjs 12896/2676$